ariadng/react-chat/README.md

 }
 ```

-By using these methods, you can adapt the `react-chat-ui` components to better fit the visual style of your application.
+By using these methods, you can adapt the `@ariadng/react-chat` components to better fit the visual style of your application.
+Using the `theme` prop is generally the easiest way to apply a consistent color scheme.

 ## Development